 Report on Form 1099-MISC or Form 1099-NEC only when payments are made in the course of your trade or business.
 Personal payments are not reportable.
 You are engaged in a trade or business if you operate for gain or profit.
 However, nonprofit organizations are considered to be engaged in a trade or business and are subject to these reporting requirements.
-Other organizations subject to these reporting requirements include trusts of qualified pension or profit-sharing plans of employers, certain organizations exempt from tax under section 501(c) or 501(d), farmers' cooperatives that are exempt from tax under section 521, and widely held fixed investment trusts.
+Other organizations subject to these reporting requirements include trusts of qualified pension or profit-sharing plans of employers, certain organizations exempt from tax under IRC section 501(c) or 501(d), farmers' cooperatives that are exempt from tax under IRC section 521, and widely held fixed investment trusts.
 Payments by federal, state, or local government agencies are also reportable.

 Exceptions: Some payments do not have to be reported on Form 1099-MISC or Form 1099-NEC, although they may be taxable to the recipient.
 Payments for which a Form 1099-MISC or Form 1099-NEC is not required include payments to a corporation (including a limited liability company (LLC) that is treated as a C or S corporation).
-But see Reportable Payments to Corporations, later.
+But see Reportable Payments to Corporations, next page.

-Form 1099-MISC, Miscellaneous Income, Reporting
+Form 1099-MISC, Miscellaneous Information, Reporting

-Filing due date.
-Form 1099-MISC is due to the IRS by February 28 of the following year if filing by paper, or March 31 if filing electronically.
-The due date for furnishing statements to payees is January 31 of the following year.
+2024 filing due date.
+Form 1099-MISC is due to the IRS by February 28, 2025, if filing by paper, or March 31, 2025, if filing electronically.
+The due date for furnishing statements to payees is January 31, 2025.

 Who must file?
-File Form 1099-MISC, Miscellaneous Income, for each person to whom you have paid during the year:
+File Form 1099-MISC, Miscellaneous Information, for each person to whom you have paid during the year:

 - At least \$10 in royalties or broker payments in lieu of dividends or tax-exempt interest,

 - At least \$600 in:

 - Rents.

 - Prizes and awards,

 - Other income payments,

 - Medical and health care payments,

 - Crop insurance proceeds,

 - Generally, the cash paid from a notional principal contract to an individual, partnership, or estate,

-- Payments to an attorney.
-See Payments to Attorneys, later,
+- Gross proceeds to an attorney.
+See Payments to Attorneys, next page,

 - Any fishing boat proceeds,

-- Section 409A deferrals, or
+- IRC section 409A deferrals, or

 - Nonqualified deferred compensation.

-In addition, use Form 1099-MISC to report that you made direct sales of at least \$5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment.
+In addition, use Form 1099-MISC or Form 1099-NEC to report that you made direct sales of at least \$5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment.